google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 fold greeting card

-• To create the accordion part, make a card blank with a front piece about five centimeters (2") longer than the back.
+• The front of the card is based on the idea of creating an accordion fold.
+To create the accordion part of your card, first make a card blank with a front piece about five centimeters (2") longer than the back.

-• Crease these folds well with a bone folder.
+• Crease these folds well with a bone folder or the back of a teaspoon.

 fold greeting card

-• You will want the front of the card to be capable of folding flat, like this, so you can easily place it in an envelope and it will stand up well when unfolded, so crease the folds well and leave them under something heavy for awhile.
+• You will want the front of the card to be capable of folding flat, like I am showing you in the picture below, so you can easily place it in an envelope.
+This also makes it stand up well when unfolded, so crease the folds well and perhaps leave them under something heavy and flat for awhile, like a heavy book.
 It helps the fibres of the paper to relax along the scored line when you do this.

 fold greeting card